 Council-endorsed Minister approved Implications Lot frontage (minimum) 9 metre (all dwellings) 9 metre (single/grouped dwellings) Many lots are between 18 - 20 metres wide.
 A minimum frontage of 9 metres will allow more side-by-side subdivision, instead of 'battle-axe' development (currently the only option for lots under 18 metres wide).
 7.5 metres (lots with rear lane access) - would apply mainly to Sorrento laneway lots Standard was deleted 7.5 metre frontage was originally proposed to provide better interaction with the street and avoid garages/crossovers dominating the streetscape on narrower lot frontages.

-Council-endorsed Minister approved Implications Standard not included 20 metres (multiple dwellings) Would restrict development of multiple dwellings (apartments) in culde-sacs, unless lots were amalgamated - could encourage lot amalgamation.
+Standard not included 20 metres (multiple dwellings) Would restrict development of multiple dwellings (apartments) in cul- de-sacs, unless lots were amalgamated - could encourage lot amalgamation.
 Standard not included 6 metres (corner lots - rear vehicle access) 6 metre frontage generally not supported by community during consultation - removed from Council's endorsed version of amendment.
-Moderation of multiple dwellings (apartments) For multiple dwellings in all areas: Limit the number of multiple dwellings that can be built on a lot by applying an average site area per dwelling, unless the lot is located: • Within 800 metre walkable catchment of a strategic metropolitan, secondary, district or specialised activity centre or railway station; and • On a busier road (classified as a local distributor or above, as determined by the City).
-For multiple dwellings in R20/60 areas: No average site area applies.
-For multiple dwellings in R20/40 areas: Limit the number of multiple dwellings that can be built on a lot by applying an average site area per dwelling, unless the lot: has primary street frontage to a busier road (with scheme reservation classification of Local Distributor Road or Other Regional Road); or Is located within 800m walkable catchment of a strategic metropolitan, secondary or specialised activity centre or railway station; or The standards limiting the number of multiple dwellings on a lot will apply to fewer lots than the standards endorsed by Council.
-Council's version was significantly more restrictive.
+Moderation of multiple dwellings (apartments) For multiple dwellings in all areas: Limit the number of multiple dwellings that can be built on a lot by applying an average site area per dwelling, unless the lot is located: Within 800 metre walkable catchment of a strategic metropolitan, secondary, district or specialised activity centre or railway station; and For multiple dwellings in R20/60 areas: • No average site area applies.
+For multiple dwellings in R20/40 areas: The standards limiting the number of multiple dwellings on a lot will apply to fewer lots than the standards endorsed by Council.